Women in the United States Senate: History

 Starting in 2017, United States Senators Jeanne Shaheen and Maggie Hassan of New Hampshire, have held the distinction of being the first and second women elected as both the governor of a state and a United States senator from a state; both served as Governor of New Hampshire before their time in the Senate.
+Additionally, in 2024, former U.S. Senator Kelly Ayotte was elected Governor of New Hampshire, becoming the third woman and first Republican woman to hold this distinction.

 In 2018, Kyrsten Sinema defeated Martha McSally, becoming Arizona's first female senator, as well as the first openly bisexual senator from any state.
-Two weeks later, Arizona Governor Doug Ducey announced that he would appoint McSally to Arizona's other Senate seat, which was becoming vacant with the resignation of Jon Kyl.
+Two weeks later, Arizona Governor Doug Ducey announced that he would appoint McSally to Arizona's other Senate seat, which was becoming vacant with the resignation of Jon Kyl, who was appointed earlier in the year following the death of John McCain.
 Sinema and McSally have been the only concurrently serving female senators to have previously faced off against each other in a Senate election.
-McSally exited the Senate in late 2020 after losing that year's special election to Mark Kelly, a Democrat.
+McSally's appointment from the Senate ended in December 2020 after losing that year's special election to Democrat Mark Kelly.

 Also in 2018, Jacky Rosen made political history as the first female one-term outgoing U.S. representative ever elected to the Senate.

 In 2023, Patty Murray became the first woman to serve as president pro tempore, a role traditionally given to the most senior member of the majority party in the United States Senate.
-Dianne Feinstein was the most senior Democratic senator, but declined to serve.
+Dianne Feinstein was the most senior Democratic senator but declined to serve.
 This made Murray the third person in line to become president, after the vice president and the Speaker of the House.

-Fifty-nine women have served in the United States Senate since its establishment in 1789.
-Cumulatively, 35 female U.S. senators have been Democrats, while 23 have been Republicans and one is an independent.
-As of 2022, no female U.S. senator has ever died in office, won election to the House after her Senate term, resigned from a state governorship for the purpose of a Senate appointment by her successor, also won election as an independent or to represent more than one state in non-consecutive elections, served both seats of a state at different times, switched parties, or represented a third party in her career.
-However, Kyrsten Sinema has been the first to switch her partisan affiliation while in office as a senator when she did it in December 2022 to become the Senate's first-ever female independent.
+As of 2025, 64 women have served in the United States Senate since its establishment in 1789.
+Cumulatively, 39 female U.S. senators have been Democrats, while 26 have been Republicans and one is an independent.
+As of 2023, no female U.S. senator has ever won election to the House after her Senate term, resigned from a state governorship for the purpose of a Senate appointment by her successor, also won election as an independent or to represent more than one state in non-consecutive elections, served both seats of a state at different times, or represented a third party in her career.
+In December 2022, Senator Kyrsten Sinema became the first female senator to switch her party affiliation while in office.
+In September 2023, Senator Dianne Feinstein became the first female senator to die in office.

-Some female U.S. senators have later run for U.S. president or vice president—see list of female United States presidential and vice presidential candidates.
-In 2020, Kamala Harris became the first female senator, current or past, to win her vice presidential election bid and become the first female President of the United States Senate in American history.
+Some female U.S. senators have later run for U.S. president or vice president (see list of female United States presidential and vice presidential candidates).
+In 2020, Kamala Harris became the first female senator, current or former, to win her vice presidential election bid and become the first female President of the United States Senate.